kipprice/github-activity-log/README.md

 # Github Activity Log

-Prints details about a Codecademy's users activity on Github (as of right now).
+Generates a live webpage about a set of users' activity on Github.
+It currently is pretty slow in loading, but can get a lot of information.

 ## Running the app